Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 Released: February 2011

 This update clipped the rankings of websites that released low-quality or “thin” content that didn’t give any real value to visitors.
-Conversely, sites that produced unique and relevant pieces were rewarded and got better rankings.
+Conversely, sites that produced unique and relevant pieces were rewarded and ranked better.

 • Penguin